johng42/GettingAndCleaningData/README.md

-Getting And Cleaning Data Course Project
+Codebook for Getting And Cleaning Data Course Project

 How the code works:
 This source file takes data from this web site: